Dems, GOP make urgent final pitches as election season wraps

 Threats could also come from abroad, as they have in past races.
 Kremlin-connected Russian entrepreneur Yevgeny Prigozhin admitted Monday that he had interfered in U.S. elections and would continue to do so.

-None of that has deterred Trump from hinting that he could announce a third presidential run at any time.
-He even teased it could come at the rally with Vance on Monday night — then offered a fairly standard campaign speech.

-“If you want to stop the destruction of our country and save the American dream then tomorrow you must vote Republican in a giant red wave that we’ve all been hearing about,” said Trump.
+“If you want to stop the destruction of our country and save the American dream, then tomorrow you must vote Republican in a giant red wave that we’ve all been hearing about,” Trump said at Monday night’s rally in Ohio.
 He also went after House Speaker Nancy Pelosi, saying, “I think she’s an animal” mere days after her husband, Paul, was severely beaten by an attacker at the couple’s San Francisco home.

 First lady Jill Biden appeared with her husband in Maryland but also campaigned earlier Monday for Democratic Rep. Jennifer Wexton in northern Virginia.
 It could be an early indicator of GOP midterm strength if Wexton’s seat flips to her Republican challenger, Hung Cao.